-Once the key functionality are identified, POC (proof of concept – which is a sort of demonstration of the real time activity but in a limited sense) is done with the available tools.
-The list of available performance test tools depends on cost of tool, protocol that application is using, the technologies used to build the application, the number of users we are simulating for the test, etc. During POC, scripts are created for the identified key functionality and executed with 10-15 virtual users.
+Once the key functionality is identified, POC (proof of concept – which is a sort of demonstration of the real-time activity but in a limited sense) is done with the available tools.
+The list of available performance test tools depends on the cost of the tool, protocol that application is using, the technologies used to build the application, the number of users we are simulating for the test, etc. During POC, scripts are created for the identified key functionality and executed with 10-15 virtual users.

 #3.
 Performance Test Plan & Design

-Depending on the information collected in the preceding stages, test planning and designing is conducted.
+Depending on the information collected in the preceding stages, test planning and designing are conducted.

 Test Planning involves information on how the performance test is going to take place – test environment the application, workload, hardware, etc.